ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

 # Sequence diagram view
-With Ballerina you can view your code in graphical mode and develop your program logic through it.
+With Ballerina, you can view your code in a graphical mode and develop your program logic through it.
 This allows you to look at your program logic holistically and gives you the ability to comprehend the program at a glance.
-This visual representation has its roots in sequence diagrams and can capture how the logic of the program flows, how concurrent execution flow works and what remote endpoints are involved and how they interact with the different objects in the program.
+This visual representation has its roots in sequence diagrams and can capture how the logic of the program flows, how the concurrent execution flow works, which remote endpoints are involved, and how they interact with the different objects in the program.

 ## Switching to graphical mode
-There are two methods of switching to the graphical mode using the vs-code extension
+There are two methods for switching to the graphical mode using the VS Code extension.

-1. By executing the `Ballerina: Show Diagram` command from the command palette.
+- Execute the `Ballerina: Show Diagram` command from the command palette.
     ![command screenshot](./img/show-diagram-command-palette.png)
-2. By using the `Show Diagram Button` in the editor group.
+- Click the `Show Diagram` button in the editor group.
     ![button screenshot](./img/editor-group-button.png)

-## Graphical Representation of code
+## Graphical representation of code

 ### Functions
-Graphical representations of functions are based on sequence diagrams, each function has a lifeline with a start and end, and this lifeline represents the flow of the function logic.
+Graphical representations of functions are based on sequence diagrams.
+Each function has a lifeline with a start and end and this lifeline represent the flow of the function logic.
 ![button screenshot](./img/function-sequence-diagram.png)

-### Concurrent Execution
+### Concurrent execution
 Concurrent executions are supported in Ballerina through workers.
-Each worker has a lifeline that runs parallel to the lifeline of the main function body, the diagram also captures asynchronous messaging between workers.
+Each worker has a lifeline that runs parallel to the lifeline of the main function body.
+The diagram also captures asynchronous messaging between workers.

 The following example shows a sample of messages passing between workers and waiting in the main function until the execution is finished.